Chatterino/chatterino2/docs/wip-plugins.md

 Limitations/Known issues:

-- it is possible to trigger your own Lua command with this causing a potentially infinite loop
+- It is possible to trigger your own Lua command with this causing a potentially infinite loop.

 #### `system_msg(channel, text)`